-Without adequate protections for conscientious objectors, persecution of people of faith and of traditional convictions is inevitable.
-In chapter 1, section C, paragraph 3, footnote 2, the Draft Law notes that "over the last few years there have been a number of cases of service providers who disapprove of a customer's relationship, becoming embroiled in long-running litigation.
+Without adequate protections for conscientious objectors, persecution of people of faith and those of traditional convictions is inevitable.
+In chapter 1, section C, paragraph 3, footnote 2, the draft law notes that "over the last few years there have been a number of cases of service providers who disapprove of a customer's relationship, becoming embroiled in long-running litigation.
 This can have a very detrimental effect on all the individuals involved."
 In each of these cases these lawsuits were due to a lack of clarity in the law.
 Had a conscientious objector exemption been in place, there would be no basis for litigation.
-Moreover, the evidence suggests that the detrimental effect of this litigation has largely been borne by those defending their right to exercise their freedom of conscience.

-In Oregon, a baker was fined \$135,000 for refusing to bake for a same-sex wedding.
+Moreover, the evidence suggests that the detrimental effect caused by this litigation has largely been borne by those defending their right to exercise their freedom of conscience.
+In Oregon, a baker was fined \$135,000 for refusing to bake for a gay wedding.
 The fine had its intended effect, because the bakery has shut down.
 And this is not an isolated case.
-Photographers, florists, caterers, wedding planners, civil servants, and landlords have been fined, fired, and sued for not participating in same-sex weddings.
-In the UK, a Northern Irish baker was fined £500, two English registrars were fired, a teacher in London was demoted, and several Catholic adoption agencies have shut, simply for standing by their religious convictions - convictions that can't be written off lightly, since they're shared by billions worldwide and are articulated in every major faith tradition - including that of the established church in Jersey - convictions that are at the heart of many law-abiding citizens in Jersey.
-Commenting on this issue, same-sex rights activist Peter Tatchell warned that "a Muslim printer could be obliged to publish cartoons of Mohammed and a Jewish printer could be required to publish a book that propagates Holocaust denial...What the court has decided sets a dangerous, authoritarian precedent."
+Photographers, florists, caterers, wedding planners, civil servants, and landlords have been fined, fired, and sued for not participating in gay weddings.
+In the UK, a Northern Irish baker was fined £500, two English registrars were fired, a teacher in London was demoted, and several Catholic adoption agencies have shut, simply for standing by their religious convictions.
+Convictions that can't be written off lightly, since they're shared by billions worldwide and are articulated in every major faith tradition-including that of the established church in Jersey.
+Commenting on the issue, gay rights activist Peter Tatchell warned that "a Muslim printer could be obliged to publish cartoons of Mohammed and a Jewish printer could be required to publish a book that propagates Holocaust denial...What the court has decided sets a dangerous, authoritarian precedent."

-If a same-sex marriage law is passed in Jersey, service providers who object to participating in a same-sex wedding could be fined £10,000.
+If gay marriage passes in Jersey, vendors who object to participating in a gay wedding could be fined £10,000.
 Civil servants face dismissal.
 Individuals could be sued.
-And please make no mistake - absent appropriate conscience protections, this will happen.
-Elsewhere, same-sex activists have tenaciously used same-sex marriage laws to target people who by conviction cannot participate in a same-sex wedding.
+And make no mistake, this will happen.
+Elsewhere, gay activists have tenaciously used gay marriage laws to target people who by conviction cannot participate in a gay wedding.
 Please see the attached memorandum drafted by the Christian Legal Centre which demonstrates the persecution that has resulted from same-sex marriage laws being passed without adequate protection for conscientious objectors.
 If inadequate protections are not put in place, the States of Jersey will essentially be saying to those who insist on acting on their convictions that they are not welcome in whole sectors of society.
+It is my view that conscientious objectors should be protected, so that people who do not want to participate in a gay wedding don't have to fear government reprisal.
+This view is shared by Lady Hale, Deputy President of the Supreme Court, who's is quoted in chapter 1, section C, paragraph 5, footnote 3 of the draft law.